ahmaddhaukat/ahmaddhaukat/README.md

-- 👋 Hi, I’m @ahmaddhaukat
+- 👋 Hi, I’m @ahmaddhaukat.
-- 👀 I’m interested in college and software bootcamp.
+- 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning software engineering.
+- 🌱 I’m currently in school.
-- 💞️ I’m looking to collaborate on front end projects
+- 💞️ I’m looking to collaborate on front end projects.
 - 📫 How to reach me ahmadshaukat@yahoo.com

 <!---